 Our campus comprises four buildings on 18 acres of meadow and woods along the Oyster River in Rockport, ME.
 Courses are held in the 4,200-square-foot Workshop Building, the 5,600-square-foot Satterlee Building, and the 6,800-square-foot Thomas Miller Jackson Building, which also houses the Fellowship program.

 The Workshop and Satterlee Buildings each have two bench rooms and a machine room.
-The Jackson Building has those, plus the Whittington Woodturning Studio and the Mattina Proctor Finishing Studio.
-Bench rooms are outfitted with European-style workbenches, one per participant, plus assembly and work tables.
-Machine rooms are equipped with high-quality machinery of a scale appropriate to the advanced amateur and small professional shop.
+The Jackson Building has those, plus the Whittington Woodshop and the Mattina Proctor Finishing Studio.
+Bench rooms are outfitted with European-style workbenches, plus assembly and worktables.
+Machine rooms are equipped with high-quality machinery appropriate to advanced-amateur and small professional shops.

 The fourth building on campus is home to the Messler Gallery, the administrative office, and the Fine Woodworking Library, which houses a large collection of books and periodicals.
 The library reading area is comfortably furnished and there is free Wi-Fi throughout the campus.